danhntd/FS-CAMOFreq/README.md

 All training datasets are located in the `datasets/` directory.
 We recommend using aliases for better organization and management.

+Run the script `gen_data.py` located in the `prepare/` directory, passing your `datasets/` directory as an argument.
+Example data located in the `prepare/example`

 ### Configuration

 All training configurations are located in the `configs/` directory.
 Each configuration file contains detailed hyperparameters and training settings for different experimental setups.